tunderdomb/gulp-dustin/README.md

 Options are the same as for dustin.
 `context` will be passed to `adapter.render` under the hood.
-It can be either an object, or a function with a callback.

 ```js
 var gulp = require("gulp")